Axel Meyer: Laziness and dishonesty of students

 In 2015, Axel Meyer wrote an article for FAZ (Frankfurter Allgemeine Zeitung) describing German university students as lazy and dishonest.
 Despite a long history of publicly funded post secondary education in Germany, Meyer argued that the tuition-free education system made today's students spoiled and entitled compared to those in the United States – though the US faces increasingly high rates of student debt.

-Meyer was compelled to write the piece after his office had been broken into two days before an exam.
+Meyer felt compelled to write the piece after his office had been broken into two days before an exam.
 Upon finding markings around the lock to his office at the University of Konstanz he notified the police who informed him that occasionally students attempt to break into offices to steal exams.
 Though the police also reported that several offices had been compromised for the purpose of stealing cash and no evidence suggested the culprit was a student.
 Regardless, Meyer contemplates in his article: "Would students break into the office of a professor to steal the exam topic?"
 And then goes on to say: "At least I would not be surprised if that were the case."
 One of his most inflammatory statements colorfully illustrates his view of students: "In jeder Hinsicht wird ihnen der Hintern gepudert und mit viel Fürsorge und Verständnis jede Faulheit und Inkompetenz vergeben" — which translates to "In every way are their butts carefully powdered and laziness and incompetence is forgiven with care and understanding."

 The rector of the University of Konstanz, Ulrich Rüdiger, apologized personally and described several passages in Meyer's article as "defamatory and insulting", suggesting possible consequences for Meyer though no official consequences were reported.

-In a circular letter of the Rector of the University professors, the rector testified that Meyer had publicly spread several "false factual claims about the conditions at the University of Konstanz."
+In a circular letter of the Rector of the university professors, the rector testified that Meyer had publicly spread several "false factual claims about the conditions at the University of Konstanz."
 Meyer apologized for his choice of words but not for his message.
 Students countered that Meyer himself was not giving his lectures, but rather divvying them up among his PhD students and postdoctoral researchers.